 Some homeowners combine multiple renewable energy sources to improve stability.

-Solar and Wind Combination
+Solar and Wind Combined

 Solar and Hydro Systems